etlegacy/etlegacy/README.md

 **NOTE:**

-Even if you have a 64 bit linux distribution which provides 32 bit versions of all the required libraries, you might also need the development libraries (-devel packages) installed on your system.
+  * Even if you have a 64 bit linux distribution which provides 32 bit versions of all the required libraries, you might also need the development libraries (-devel packages) installed on your system.

+  * In order to compile the jpeg-turbo library properly you will need the **nasm** assembler.

 ### Crosscompiling on Linux with MinGW-w64